vmmc2/Bleach/README.md

 ```

-## The undergraduate thesis
-* If you are interested in checking out what motivated me to do this project, the thought process to make the project decisions during the whole thing, then you are more than welcomed to take a look at: __Insert link later on.__

 ## Bleach Language Documentation
 * You can read the official documentation of the Bleach language here: [Bleach Official Documentation](vmmc2.github.io/Bleach-Docs/)